Skip to main content

 bash

-npx critiq check .critiq v1.0.0 @critiq/rules · 435 rules loadedscanning 128 files ............ done (1.2s)src/api/session.ts:9 high ts.security.hardcoded-credentials Literal secret in source.
+# prompts to install @critiq/rules when missing (interactive)npx @critiq/cli check .critiq v1.0.0 @critiq/rules · 435 rules loadedscanning 128 files ............ done (1.2s)src/api/session.ts:9 high ts.security.hardcoded-credentials Literal secret in source.
 Load it from the environment.src/db/users.ts:24 high ts.security.sql-interpolation User input concatenated into SQL.
 Use a parameterized query.src/lib/price.ts:5 med ts.correctness.use-number-is-nan2 high · 1 medium across 3 files# critiq rules explain <id> to read any rule

 Quickstart

-Install and scan in under a minute
+Run a scan in under a minute

 bash

-npm install -g @critiq/cli @critiq/rulescritiq check .
+npx @critiq/cli check .

 What it checks